Navigating Racism, Marginalization, and Discrimination

 Acknowledging the Pain

-If you’ve faced overt racism or subtle, insidious forms of marginalization, the impact can feel overwhelming.
-Your anger, exhaustion, or grief in response to these experiences are not only understandable but deeply valid.
+If you’ve faced overt racism or subtle, insidious forms of marginalization, the impact tends to be overwhelming.
+Our anger, exhaustion, or grief in response to these experiences are not only understandable but deeply valid.

 Racism and discrimination often work to define and limit how we see ourselves.
-But it’s important to remember: while these experiences are significant, they don’t define the whole of who you are.
-Your identity is rich, layered, and far more expansive than the limitations society imposes.
+But it’s important to remember: while these experiences are significant, they don’t define the whole of who we are.
+Our identity is rich, layered, and far more expansive than the limitations society imposes.

 Reclaiming Your Voice

 Reclaiming your story doesn’t happen overnight.
 It requires courage to challenge systems of oppression and to face the wounds these experiences have left behind.
 But each small act of self-expression and self-affirmation is a step toward healing.
-As you tell your story in ways that feel authentic, you reshape the narrative—one that’s grounded in your truth, not someone else’s limitations.
+As you tell your story in ways that feel authentic, you reshape the narrative with your truth, not someone else’s.

 Experiences of racism can feel isolating, but healing doesn’t have to be a solitary process.
 Surrounding yourself with people who understand and validate your experiences can create a sense of solidarity and strength.

-When you find belonging within a supportive community, you tap into collective healing and strength that reminds you: you’re not walking this path by yourself.
+When you find belonging within a supportive community, you tap into collective healing and strength that reminds us we’re not walking this path by alone.

 The Radical Act of Self-Care

-Self-care in the face of racism and discrimination is more than just a buzzword—it’s a way to reclaim your worth in a world that often diminishes it.
+Self-care in the face of racism and discrimination is a way to reclaim your worth in a world that often diminishes it.
 Taking time to nurture your mental, emotional, and physical well-being is essential.

 Let’s connect

-As a settler, I express deep respect and gratitude for the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations, and their unceded ancestral homelands.
-I am committed to supporting Truth & Reconciliation and encourage ongoing learning and unlearning in how we can stand in solidarity with Indigenous communities on Turtle Island through the National Centre for Truth and Reconciliation (nctr.ca).
+As a settler, I express deep respect for the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations, and their unceded ancestral homelands.
+I am committed to ongoing learning and unlearning to stand in solidarity with Indigenous communities on Turtle Island through resources like the National Centre for Truth and Reconciliation (nctr.ca).

 Located on the unceded ancestral territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish), and sel̓íl̓witulh (Tsleil-Waututh) Nations.
 Vancouver, BC.